CRM Maintenance: A Step by Step Guide on How to Clean & Maintain your CRM Database

 Our Address Verification tool can be integrated into almost any platform.

 A handy tool to verify emails – making sure they are active and can receive mail, which ensures successful delivery and reduces any chances of fraudulent activity or fake emails.
-This tool corrects typos and invalid characters, so only valid emails enter your system as well as ensuring SPAM compliance with mobile domain detection.
+This tool corrects typos and invalid characters, so only valid emails enter your system as well as ensures SPAM compliance with mobile domain detection.

 Lastly, this tool enables businesses to verify and correct phone numbers at the point of entry, ensuring that only valid phone numbers enter your database and that they are live and callable.
 Phone verification can establish what region / international location of a number, making it easier to determine the dominant language in that area.